JuliaGPU/buildkite/README.md

 on a system with a GPU.
 This is **not a general-purpose CI service**, and only intended to run GPU-related tests of Julia packages.
 For all other testing, use public infrastructure (Travis, Github Actions, etc).

-**NOTE: Buildkite for JuliaGPU CI is a recent development, and the set-up may still change.
-Keep an eye on this README if anything would break.**

 To enable the JuliaGPU CI for your repository, follow the steps below.
 Some of these steps are to be performed by an admin with access to the JuliaLang Buildkite instance, so you